agentmorris/camera-trap-ml-survey/README.md

 ## TrapTagger

-<a href="https://wildeyeconservation.org/traptagger/">TrapTagger</a> is an online platform for camera trap data management that includes automated species classification, and a detector component.
-Currently recognized South African species (based on the Web page as of April 2022).
+<a href="https://wildeyeconservation.org/traptagger/">TrapTagger</a> is an online platform for camera trap data management that includes automated blank/non-blank elimination (not ecosystem-specific), species classification (for South African species), and an integration with HotSpotter for individual identification.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="media/TT-screenshot-15.png" width="500">